-***This page is being continuously updated as we collect more information.
-Please excuse any formatting challenges for the time being.
-If you have other info to add, please let us know in the comment box below!
+This page is being continuously updated as we collect more information.
+If you have other info to add, please let us know in the comment box below.

-The chart below includes NASPA’s compilation of state actions regarding therapeutic interchange.
-This is a work in progress.
+The chart below is NASPA’s compilation of state actions regarding therapeutic interchange.

 |Arizona||4/2/2020||The Board of Pharmacy shall allow pharmacists to utilize their professional judgment to interchange therapeutically equivalent medications of the same Food and Drug Administration (FDA) drug classification unless the prescriber has noted that the medication shall be dispensed as written.
 (Executive Order 2020-20)|